dxmolnar/Portfolio_Analysis/README.md

+### ---source files can be found in the Portfolio_Analysis repo.
+### ---collaborated in part with Minh An Le.
+Some codes are therefore similar.

 # Background
 You have been investing in algorithmic trading strategies.
 Some of the investment managers love them, some hate them, but they all think their way is best.